pguzanalytics/data-analytics-portfolio/projects/python-data-analysis/README.md

 The project demonstrates the ability to:

-- Work with datasets using Pandas
+- Load and explore datasets using Pandas
 - Clean and prepare data for analysis
+- Handle missing values and duplicate records
-- Filter and transform data
+- Group and aggregate data by product categories
-- Aggregate and summarize data
+- Analyze product prices and designer activity
-- Explore datasets and identify patterns
+- Explore relationships between product dimensions and price
+- Perform correlation analysis
 - Create visualizations using Matplotlib and Seaborn
-- Draw conclusions based on data analysis
+- Summarize and interpret analytical results

 ---